Sunday, 19 January 2025

 At the heart of Cloudflare’s Gen 12 servers is AMD’s 9684X Genoa-X processor, which boasts 96 cores, 192 threads, and a massive 1152MB L3 cache—three times larger than that of standard Genoa processors.
 This substantial cache improvement enables faster data processing and reduces latency, especially for data-heavy applications.
 According to Cloudflare, the Genoa-X offers a 22.5% performance improvement compared to previous AMD EPYC models, making it an ideal choice for high-demand tasks.

 The upgraded servers can process 145% more requests per second (RPS) and offer a 63% increase in power efficiency compared to their predecessors, the Gen 11 servers.
-This leap in efficiency is credited to a new thermal-mechanical design and expanded support for GPUs, which significantly enhance the performance of (AI) and machine learning (ML) workloads.
+This leap in efficiency is credited to a new thermal-mechanical design and expanded support for GPUs, which significantly enhance the performance of artificial intelligence (AI) and machine learning (ML) workloads.

 Optimised memory, storage, and network